Community Ad-Free Fund $5.00 / $10.00 Every $10.00 adds 24 market-open ad-free hours for everyone. Funded hours stack.

 Under the header you'll see vertical bars for each currency (USD, EUR, GBP, JPY, etc.).
 This is the Currency Strength Equalizer.

-• The longer the bar, the stronger (or weaker) that currency is right now.
+• The longer the bar, the more broadly strong (or weak) that currency is across the major-currency basket right now.

 • Use this to match strong vs. weak currencies (e.g. buy a strong USD against a weak JPY), or to avoid trading two equally strong/weak currencies against each other.